sagemath/trac_to_gh/Issue 8848.md

 # Issue 8848: the fast eval interpreters do not build on Cygwin

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8848

 Original creator: mhansen